petnica-meteor-group/meteornet-station/README.md

 Meteor Network Station
 =====

 An automated meteor station software for Petnica Meteor Network.
+The automation right now includes:
+- Turning the camera on at night and off in the morning
+- Opening and closing the camera shutter
+- Measuring camera compartment temperature and humidity
+- Self update
-The automation includes turning camera on at night and off in the morning, opening and closing camera shutter, measuring outside temperature and humidity, and sending this information to a central server that overviews the whole network.
+- Sending information to a central server that overviews the whole network.

+Planned automations:
+- Garbage meteor data cleanup
+- Meteor data upload to central server
+- Cloudiness estimation

 Running
 =====